 This method ensures also consistency across different environments (development, staging, production) by allowing you to set different .env files for each environment without modifying the database.
 Since the environment-specific settings are managed through the .env file, it’s easier to migrate the site across environments.
 You can have different .env configurations for each environment, which simplifies the setup process and reduces the chances of errors.

 After making changes or updates in your local development environment, you might want to export your database to replicate these changes in other environments, such as staging or production, or simply to keep a backup.
-DDEV simplifies also this process with its built-in commands for exporting databases directly from your container.
+DDEV also simplifies this process with its built-in commands for exporting databases directly from your container.

 Export the database using the DDEV command.
 This command creates a dump of the database and can also compress the file if desired: